lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Three months later from, I am a bit further on my journey.
 Despite landing a game design internship at Warhorse Studios, I still have so, so much to learn, and am barely bridging the gaping gap of being a total noob to becoming a junior level designer.
 But I’ve been told I am good at it, so I’ll keep leveling up.

+Along the way, I’ve built a database of resources, discovered awesome communities and built a network of people that have helped me, both directly and indirectly, with becoming a (baby) level designer.
+As I said, this post is all about appreciating those connections and sharing all the resources with others.

+You will find everything below.
+Enjoy!

 ![](/images/posts/beforelater.png)

 *The difference between these two pictures is 3 months.
 The first one is my first 5 hours long and lousy effort to build a centerpiece with a fountain in Unreal Engine 4 in April 2022.
 The second picture shows a stealth level I built in UE5 during a level design challenge happening in June, using my own design, gameplay scenario and basic encounter design.*

-I’ve built a database of resources, discovered awesome communities and built a network of people that have helped me, both directly and indirectly, with becoming a (baby) level designer.
-As I said, this post is all about appreciating those connections and sharing all the resources with others.

 ### Level design theory
 I’ve noticed that what makes a level designer stand out is not only years of practice and games they’ve played (and sub/conciouslz analyzed along the way) but also the theoretical background they’ve obtained in game design or fields related to it.
 It does make a big difference when you know your “whys”.
 Which sources are worth engaging with, though?